jisazaTappsi/crashless/docs/index.md

         Explanation: The error occurred because you cannot add an integer and a string directly.
 The fix converts the string '7' to an integer using int('7') before performing the addition.

-        You can apply changes by ENTERING a 'y'.
+   You can apply changes by ENTERING a `y`.
 The changes will take place and the api reloads.
 If you try again you get 15!

 ## Add to Django in 3 steps